-Telephone: +49 (0)40 899 789-0
+Phone: +49 (0)40 899 789-0

 E-mail: +49 (0)40 899 789-9

-The data controller is the natural or legal person who decides alone or together with others about the purposes and means of processing personal data (e.g. names, e-mail addresses or similar).
+The controller is the natural person or legal entity that single-handedly or jointly with others makes decisions as to the purposes of and resources for the processing of personal data (e.g., names, e-mail addresses, etc.).

-Withdrawing your consent to data processing
+Revocation of your consent to the processing of data

-Right to object to data collection in special cases and to direct marketing (Art.
-21 of the GDPR)
+Right to object to the collection of data in special cases; right to object to direct advertising (Art.
+21 GDPR)

-IF DATA PROCESSING IS CONDUCTED ON THE BASIS OF ART.
-6 PAR.
-1 (E) OR (F) OF THE GDPR, YOU HAVE THE RIGHT TO OBJECT AT ANY TIME, FOR REASONS THAT ARISE FROM YOUR PARTICULAR SITUATION, TO THE PROCESSING OF YOUR PERSONAL DATA; THIS ALSO APPLIES IN THE CASE OF PROFILING BASED ON THESE PROVISIONS.
-REFER TO THIS PRIVACY STATEMENT FOR INFORMATION ABOUT THE RELEVANT LEGAL BASIS ON WHICH PROCESSING IS CONDUCTED.
-IF YOU SUBMIT AN OBJECTION, WE WILL NO LONGER PROCESS YOUR PERSONAL DATA UNLESS WE CAN DEMONSTRATE COMPELLING LEGITIMATE GROUNDS FOR SUCH PROCESSING, WHICH OVERRIDE YOUR INTERESTS, RIGHTS AND FREEDOMS, OR IF PROCESSING SERVES THE ASSERTION, EXERCISE OR DEFENCE OF LEGAL CLAIMS (OBJECTION ACCORDING TO ART.
-21 PAR.
-1 OF THE GDPR).
+IN THE EVENT THAT DATA ARE PROCESSED ON THE BASIS OF ART.
+6(1)(E) OR (F) GDPR, YOU HAVE THE RIGHT TO AT ANY TIME OBJECT TO THE PROCESSING OF YOUR PERSONAL DATA BASED ON GROUNDS ARISING FROM YOUR UNIQUE SITUATION.
+THIS ALSO APPLIES TO ANY PROFILING BASED ON THESE PROVISIONS.
+TO DETERMINE THE LEGAL BASIS, ON WHICH ANY PROCESSING OF DATA IS BASED, PLEASE CONSULT THIS DATA PROTECTION DECLARATION.
+IF YOU LOG AN OBJECTION, WE WILL NO LONGER PROCESS YOUR AFFECTED PERSONAL DATA, UNLESS WE ARE IN A POSITION TO PRESENT COMPELLING PROTECTION WORTHY GROUNDS FOR THE PROCESSING OF YOUR DATA, THAT OUTWEIGH YOUR INTERESTS, RIGHTS AND FREEDOMS OR IF THE PURPOSE OF THE PROCESSING IS THE CLAIMING, EXERCISING OR DEFENCE OF LEGAL ENTITLEMENTS (OBJECTION PURSUANT TO ART.
+21(1) GDPR).

-IF YOUR PERSONAL DATA IS PROCESSED FOR DIRECT MARKETING PURPOSES, YOU HAVE THE RIGHT TO OBJECT AT ANY TIME TO THE PROCESSING OF YOUR PERSONAL DATA FOR THE PURPOSES OF THIS TYPE OF ADVERTISING; THIS ALSO APPLIES TO PROFILING, INSOFAR AS IT IS ASSOCIATED WITH SUCH DIRECT MARKETING.
-IF YOU SUBMIT AN OBJECTION, YOUR PERSONAL DATA WILL NO LONGER BE USED FOR DIRECT MARKETING PURPOSES (OBJECTION ACCORDING TO ART.
-21 PAR.
-2 OF THE GDPR).
+IF YOUR PERSONAL DATA IS BEING PROCESSED IN ORDER TO ENGAGE IN DIRECT ADVERTISING, YOU HAVE THE RIGHT TO OBJECT TO THE PROCESSING OF YOUR AFFECTED PERSONAL DATA FOR THE PURPOSES OF SUCH ADVERTISING AT ANY TIME.
+THIS ALSO APPLIES TO PROFILING TO THE EXTENT THAT IT IS AFFILIATED WITH SUCH DIRECT ADVERTISING.
+IF YOU OBJECT, YOUR PERSONAL DATA WILL SUBSEQUENTLY NO LONGER BE USED FOR DIRECT ADVERTISING PURPOSES (OBJECTION PURSUANT TO ART.
+21(2) GDPR).

-Right to lodge a complaint with the responsible supervisory authority
+Right to log a complaint with the competent supervisory agency

-In the event of infringements against the GDPR, the data subject has the right to lodge a complaint with a supervisory authority, specifically in the member state of his or her habitual residence, place of work or in which the suspected infringement occurred.
-The right to lodge a complaint shall apply irrespective of any other administrative or judicial legal remedy.
+In the event of violations of the GDPR, data subjects are entitled to log a complaint with a supervisory agency, in particular in the member state where they usually maintain their domicile, place of work or at the place where the alleged violation occurred.
+The right to log a complaint is in effect regardless of any other administrative or court proceedings available as legal recourses.

 Right to data portability